 Nominees need not be members of Div.
 20, but they must be nominated and endorsed by a division member.

-Nomination materials should be sent in one email to the chairs of the chairs of the Awards Committee, Jennifer Birdsall and Jeanine Parisi, with "D20 Lawton Award Nomination" noted as the subject of the email.
+Nomination materials should be sent in one email to the chair of the Awards Committee, Jennifer Birdsall and Cecilia Poon, with "D20 Lawton Award Nomination" noted as the subject of the email.
 The nomination materials will include the following:

 A letter of nomination (by a Div.
 20 member) describing the nominee's nature and significance of the nominee's research accomplishments.